davidvuong/docker-compose-bp/README.md

 1. Development feedback cycle must be fast
 1. Applications must auto restart/compile when a chance occurs
-1. My Macbook cannot blow up when I run this project
+1. My MacBook cannot blow up when I run this project
 1. The project needs to demonstrate using multiple programming languages
 1. Data must be persisted to some database (also in a container)
 1. Services must communicate between each other via HTTP or queue